 Ninth House is a story of power, privilege, magic, and murder set among the secret societies of Yale University.
 It has no connection to the Grishaverse and it is the first book set within Bardugo’s new Alex Stern series.

-In this first novel, readers are introduced to Galaxy “Alex” Stern – the most unlikely member of Yale’s freshman class.
+In this first novel, readers meet Galaxy “Alex” Stern – the most unlikely member of Yale’s freshman class.
 She is the sole survivor of a horrific, unsolved multiple homicide and at her hospital bed she is offered a second chance at a better life: A full ride at the prestigious Yale University.

 But she must monitor, and report, the activities of Yale’s secret societies.
 Their occult activities are revealed to be more sinister and more extraordinary than any paranoid imagination might conceive.